 How do I protect myself from sexually transmitted infections?

 Condoms reduce the risk of catching sexually transmitted infections by preventing any sexual fluids from being transferred.
 By using a condom (or dam) every time you have vaginal, anal or oral sex reduces the risk of contracting an STI.
-We have a wide variety of condoms available from regular, large or trim as well as flavoured and fun condoms so there’s plenty of variety available.
+We have a wide variety of condoms available from regular, king, super-king or trim as well as flavoured and fun condoms so there’s plenty of variety available.
 Unsure which condom to choose?
 Open this link 'in a new window' here ‘What type of condom should I buy?’

 As well as ensuring you or your partner wear condoms, getting a sexual health screen on a regular basis (we recommend annually or on change of a sexual partner) will help reduce the risk of catching and passing the infection on.